cloudfoundry/summit-hands-on-labs/philadelphia-2019/keptn-deploy/README.md

 ## Beyond the Lab

 [Keptn](keptn.sh) is an open-source project with the goal to build an enterprise-grade framework for shipping and running cloud-native applications.
-Find more information on [GitHub](https://github.com/keptn/keptn) or on the keptn website.
+Find more information on [GitHub](https://github.com/keptn/keptn) or on the keptn website. **Feel free to contribute!**